 Best Time to Travel to the Gold Coast

-This post was sponsored by Accor Hotels.
-That means they paid me to write a blog post about the Gold Coast which included their hotels.
-This post also includes affiliate links.
+This Gold Coast Itinerary post includes affiliate links.
 That means if you click through and end up making a purchase I will receive a small commission.
-I wanted to make sure you were aware of this
+I wanted to make sure you were aware of this.